 Superficial Peroneal Nerve

-fascia.
-The sural nerve, can be traced back along the posterior aspect of the leg, running in the midline superficial to the achiles tendon and gastronemious muscles (Figures 33H–11, 33H–12, and 33H–13).
+The sural nerve, can be traced back along the posterior aspect of the leg, running in the midline superficial to the Achilles tendon and gastrocnemius muscles (Figures 11, 12, and 13).
 A calf tourniquet can be used to increase the size of the vein and facilitate its imaging; the nerve is often found in the immediate vicinity of the vein.

 DISTRIBUTION OF ANESTHESIA

-An ankle block results in anesthesia of the entire foot.
-For a more comprehensive review of the distribution of each nerve, see Chapter 3.
+An ankle nerve block results in anesthesia of the entire foot.

-The equipment recommended for an ankle block is as follows:
+The equipment recommended for an ankle nerve block is:

 LANDMARKS AND PATIENT POSITIONING

-This block is usually performed with the patient in the supine position.
-A footrest underneath the calf facilitates access to the ankle, especially for the tibial and sural nerve blocks.
+This nerve block is usually performed with the patient in the supine position with a footrest underneath the calf to facilitate access to the ankle, especially for the tibial and sural nerve blocks.
 An assistant is helpful to maintain internal or external rotation of the leg as needed.

 The goal is to place the needle tip immediately adjacent to each of the five nerves and deposit local anesthetic until the spread around each nerve is accomplished.

 With the patient in the proper position, the skin is disinfected.
-For each of the blocks, the needle can be inserted either in plane or out of plane.
-Ergonomics often dictate which approach is
+For each of the nerve blocks, the needle can be inserted either in-plane or out-of-plane.
+Ergonomics often dictate which approach is most effective.

-most effective.
-A successful block is predicted by the spread of local anesthetic immediately adjacent to the nerve; redirection to achieve circumferential spread is not necessary because these nerves are small, and the local anesthetic diffuses quickly into the neural tissue.
-A 3–5 mL of local anesthetic per nerve is typically sufficient for an effective block.
+A successful nerve block is predicted by the spread of local anesthetic immediately adjacent to the nerve.
+Redirection to achieve circumferential spread is not necessary because these nerves are small, and the local anesthetic diffuses quickly into the neural tissue.
+A 3–5 mL of local anesthetic per nerve is typically sufficient for an effective nerve block.

-• For surgery on the forefoot and toes, the saphenous nerve block may be omitted, as in 97% of patients, the saphenous nerve innervation does not extend beyond the midfoot.
-However, an anatomical study found branches of the saphenous nerve reaching the first metatarsal in 28% of specimens.2,3
+- The saphenous nerve block can be omitted in surgery on the forefoot and toes.
+In 97% of patients, the saphenous nerve innervation does not extend beyond the midfoot.
+However, an anatomical study found branches of the saphenous nerve reaching the first metatarsal in 28% of specimens.

 - Marsland D, Dray A, Little NJ, Solan MC: The saphenous nerve in foot